mncharlton/cypress-random-test-order/README.md

   - Only works with multiple `context` blocks, not multiple `describe` blocks (only the outer most block can be a `describe`)
 - Only the `it` blocks within a spec file will be randomised, the spec files themselves will still run in alphabetical order

+## Tests / CI

+Note that the tests ran during CI don't actually check the plugin is working (ie they don't check that the tests run in a random order), they are just checking that tests still run at all when the plugin is being used.

 ## Small print